laderast/BMI535slides/06_HBase.md

 ## The Row Key is everything

-The row key determines the position of a row in the database.
+The row key determines the position of a row in the database, and potentially where it is stored.

 Pick it carefully according to the queries you want to make.